kiyomiyoshi/ggsdt/README.md

 The same arguments are also employed in `metaSDT` package:
 <https://github.com/craddm/metaSDT>

-`nR_S1` and `nR_S2` are response frequency vectors, ordered from highest confidence S1 to highest confidence S2.
+`nR_S1` and `nR_S2` are response frequency vectors for S1 and S2
+stimuli, ordered from highest confidence S1 to highest confidence S2 responses.
 `add_constant = TRUE` adds a small value to the response frequency vectors primarily for avoiding zero-cell-related issues (default value is TRUE).
 See above pages for more information.